-Without fail, my mental habit in response to these emails was, “Oh man, what did I do?”
+Without fail, my self-talk in response to these emails was:

 In the end, it usually had nothing to do with me screwing up.
-But that little line was my default mental reaction to those emails.
+But that little script was my default mental reaction to those emails.

 The English major in me likes to think about these mental habits as a form of narrative.